LayorX/threads-dlp/README.en.md

 ### 2. Create the `.env` File

-1. In the project's root directory (`theads2yt`), manually create a new text file.
+1. In the project's root directory (`threads-dlp`), manually create a new text file.
 2. Rename the file to `.env` (note the dot at the beginning).
 3. Open the `.env` file with a text editor and write only the following line, replacing `your_cookie_value` with the long string you just copied:
     ```